-If your child should run out of diapers before the end of his/her day you will receive a phone call to inform you of the situation.
-You will either have to bring us diapers or pick up your child.
+If your child should run out of diapers before the end of the day you will receive a phone call to inform you of the situation.
+You will either bring us diapers or pick up your child.

 When your child is ready for potty training it is suggested that you have 3 or more changes of clothes (including a change of shoes) per day during training.